moduslabs/aws-acme-instant-tunnel/README.md

 # How it works

-The tool is hosted on a S3 bucket. </br>
+The tool is hosted on a S3 bucket.
+A basic front-end demo can be accessed [here] (http://acme-instant-tunnel.s3-website-us-east-1.amazonaws.com/) </br>
 <img src='/images/Homepage.png' width="400">

 Users are authenticated and authorized through Auth0.
 You are able to configure different Identity Providers but by default Google G-Suite is available.